 High impact strength | More difficult to transport |

-All things considered, it’s hard to deny the significant benefits of fiberglass grating for boardwalk construction – especially its exceptional slip resistance, the broad, level surface of the panels, its fire resistance and its durability, particularly in coastal environments.
-And in remote areas where access is difficult for major maintenance due to deterioration or decay of conventional wood boardwalks, FRP grating shows clear advantages.
+All things considered, it’s hard to deny the significant benefits of FRP grating for constructing boardwalks or surfaces for small bridges on bike tracks and trails, wetland walks and suchlike, especially its exceptional slip resistance, the broad, level surface of the panels, its fire resistance and its durability.
+And it’s not just in coastal environments or wet and humid wetlands that the benefits of fiberglass decking shines through.
+Even in desert regions or remote areas where access for major maintenance due to deterioration or decay of conventional wood boardwalks may be challenging, FRP grate panels show clear advantages, with little in the way of disadvantages.

 FRP grating would undoubtedly be one of the best materials used for constructing steps and stairs, rivalling steel grating in this respect.
 It also offers the advantage that the same material can be used on any platforms or viewing platforms which are accessed by the stairs, giving a more aesthetically coordinated look.
 And the nosing on the stairs can be constructed with a strip of gritted fiberglass supplied in a contrasting color of material, about 2” wide offering both greater visibility and extra slip resistance, thus adding an extra level of safety for pedestrians.

 For stairs or beach access ramps however, the gritted surface which normally provides such excellent slip resistance, can prove somewhat hard on the feet for beach users.
-In such locations there is the alternative of supplying FRP grating with a meniscus finish which gives good slip resistance but is not so hard on the bare feet.
+In such locations there is the alternative of supplying FRP grating panels with a meniscus finish which gives good slip resistance but is not so hard on the bare feet.

 In summary, although wood has served for an exceptionally long time as the default material for boardwalks, it’s surely time to look at other materials, and in this respect, FRP grating exhibits an impressive array of advantages that puts it head and shoulders above competitive materials.